oliverjam/learn-vanilla-spas/README.md

 </details>

-Now we can use import and use `query` whenever we need to make a request, and it'll handle some of the annoying stuff for us.
+Now we can import and use `query` whenever we need to make a request, and it'll handle some of the annoying stuff for us.
 Go back and refactor your `signUp` and `logIn` handlers to use `query`.

 ### Getting dog data